U.S. jury begins deliberating in drug trial of Honduran president's brother

 President Hernandez, who began his second term in January 2018 amid allegations of electoral fraud, has not been charged with a crime.

 He has represented himself as tough on trafficking, claiming responsibility for breaking up the nation's six most powerful cartels and extraditing 24 traffickers to the United States.
-He said some of those traffickers are using his brother's trial to seek revenge.
+He said traffickers were using his brother's trial to seek revenge.

 ((Brendan.Pierson@thomsonreuters.com; 646-223-6017 (desk); 646-306-0235 (cell);))